carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 1. "Add markdown-to-HTML conversion?" → No, that's transformation not quality analysis
 1. "Add auto-translation?" → No, that's content generation not quality checking
 1. "Add plagiarism detection?" → No, that's content verification not documentation quality
-1. "Can it fix the issues it finds?" → No, that's writing not analyzing
 1. "Add SEO optimization?" → No, that's marketing not documentation quality

 Result: Focused tools that excel at their purpose